 The stuff is everywhere.
 Think about it.
 Everything from your toilet seat to the electronic devices you constantly use (sometimes, it’s safe to assume, while likely sitting on said toilet seat) are made of plastic.
 In fact, try as you might, there’s not much in your day-to-day life that doesn’t contain some trace of plastic.

-Plastic has undoubtedly revolutionized society, introducing a huge amount of convenience and affordability, and allowing for the development of things like computers, cell phones and most modern medical advancements.
+But it certainly wasn’t always like this.
+The mass production of synthetic plastic is a pretty modern innovation.
+And it has undoubtedly revolutionized society, introducing a huge amount of convenience and affordability, and allowing for the development of things like computers, cell phones and most modern medical advancements.

 And as this latest Above the Noise episode on microfibers makes clear, that has become a mounting environmental crisis.